 - Ms. Smarty-Plants™ Youth Education Program

-- The Dorcas E. Utter Butterfly Pavilion featuring numerous species of butterflies native to Southern California and the host and nectar plants they love (Fee for this exhibit is $3 for adults and $1 for children age 3 and over).
+- The Dorcas E. Utter Butterfly Pavilion featuring numerous species of butterflies native to Southern California and the host and nectar plants they love

 - School tours by appointment